Stereotactic Image Guided Surgery

 Sinusitis is the infection of the mucosa inside the nasal cavities and facial sinuses.
 When the narrow sinus passageways become blocked due to congestion, mucus drainage is obstructed and infection can occur.

-What is Stereotactic Image-Guided Surgery?
+What Is Stereotactic Image-Guided Surgery?

-Safety of Stereotactic Sinusitis Surgery
+Safety Of Stereotactic Sinusitis Surgery

-Limitations of Image Guidance
+Limitations Of Image Guidance

-Stereotactic Image Surgery and Insurance
+Stereotactic Image Surgery And Insurance

 Indications for stereotactic surgery are determined by boards and committees of sinus specialists.
 Insurance companies will generally deny new technologies as experimental until these specialty physician boards negotiate the procedure uses for patients.
 IGS has been in existence long enough to be covered by most insurances.
-The current indications include frontal and ethmoid surgery, nasal polyps, and revision sinus surgery.
+The current indications include frontal and sphenoid surgery, nasal polyps, and revision sinus surgery.
 Dr. Bennett’s staff will check your insurance before your procedure to let you know what your benefits include.